utilmind/jquery.amsify.suggestags/README.md

   3. Many other improvemements with suggested tags, fixed sorting of suggestions, added highlighting of typed snippet in suggested tags and much more.
 Plus many code cleanups.
   4. Сorrect position and width of suggested tags list under the input field;
   5. Redirect of focus to the input box when user clicks the control label.
-  6. Fix the buggy behavior of Shift + "." on non-latin keyboard layout, and many more.
+  6. Fix the buggy behavior of quick typing of Shift + "." without holding shift on non-latin keyboard layout (that produces "," (comma character) in the input field, but don't recognized as comma in parameters of the event handler, and many more...

 <b>Live demo is at https://utilmind.com/demos/2020/tagsinput/</b>